In order to meet the future need for water, we want to build a second reservoir locally, called Cheddar Reservoir Two.

 Having undertaken initial investigations, we are now designing a scheme and developing a planning application that will be submitted to Sedgemoor District Council by the end of 2013.

 We understand the importance of this scheme in relation to the local community and environment.
 We are therefore fully committed to working with local residents and key stakeholders to deliver the best possible scheme for the local area as set out in our ‘Vision Statement’.
-A key part of the planning process will be to consult fully with the community to help shape the plans before they are finalised.
+A key part of the planning process was an extensive consultation with the community that helped shape the plans before they were finalised.